Steamed first, then quickly sautéed in seasoned olive oil, this simple weeknight cauliflower recipe is delicious and very easy to make.

 Reheat the leftovers gently, in the microwave on 50% power.
 I like them cold too!
 Sometimes I add them cold to a salad, the next day for my lunch.

 More tasty cauliflower recipes

-If you too enjoy cauliflower, may I suggest a couple more great recipes?
+If you too enjoy cauliflower, may I suggest a couple more great recipes in addition to sauteed cauliflower?
 Such as cheesy roasted cauliflower and these wonderfully crispy and flavorful cauliflower pancakes.
 Both are very flavorful and very easy to make.

 Never miss a recipe!